Putting the Community-Engaged Research Framework into Practice

 Developing an Engagement Plan

 - What is the purpose of the partnership?
-What are each organization’s guiding principles and objectives for the partnerships?
+What are each partner’s guiding principles and objectives for partnerships?

-- What are unique areas of expertise each organization has or is looking to expand?
+- What are unique areas of expertise each partner has or is looking to expand?

-- What areas of collaboration is each organization interested in?
+- What areas of collaboration is each partner interested in?
 What is the history of collaboration, challenges, and lessons learned?

-- How will each partner work with the community?
+- How is each partner / will each partner work with the community?
 How could the partnership advance community interests?
-How could the partnership promote equitable, culturally responsive research?

 Strategy 1.3: Establish a Shared Governance Structure

-- Determine where the study is on the community-engaged research continuum and understand its implications for how the partnership is structured (see Appendix A for a Decision Tree Tool).
+- Determine where the study is on the community-engaged research continuum and understand its implications for how to structure the partnership (See Appendix A for a Decision Tree Tool).

 - Implement a governance structure.
 This can include naming community co-investigators or establishing a community advisory board (CAB) or steering committee (See Appendix B for Planning Framework).